majorz/apache2-rs/README.md

 This library is intended to make possible and easy writing Apache HTTP Server modules using the Rust programming language.

-*The library is still in early development phase*
+*NOTE: The library is still in early development phase – extensive documentation will be provided soon after the basic features are implemented*

 Here is a small example of what an Apache Rust module code looks like: